-In this brochure (unless otherwise stated) the term "business" refers to all types of self-employment activities including farming.
+In this brochure - unless otherwise stated - the term business refers to all types of self-employment activities including farming.

-Are you self-employed?
+Are You Self-Employed?

-Self-employment covers situations where a person works alone as an independent worker or contractor, or operates a business on his or her own account, in a partnership or as a co-adventurer.
+Self-employment covers situations where a person works as an independent worker or contractor, operates his or her own business, or is in a business partnership or a co-adventurer.
 This is different from being employed by someone else under a contract of service and having an employer-employee relationship.

-In an employer-employee relationship, a verbal or written agreement exists by which an employee agrees to work, full time or part time, for an employer for a specified or indefinite period of time, in return for salary or wages.
-The employer has the right to decide where, when and how the work will be done, in other words, there is a contract of service.
+In an employer-employee relationship, there is a contract of service.
+That is, there is a verbal or written agreement whereby an employee agrees to work, full time or part time, for an employer for a specified or indefinite period of time, in return for salary or wages.
+The employer has the right to decide where, when and how the work will be done.

-Types of self-employment arrangements
+Types of Self-Employment Arrangements

 Subsection 248(1) of the Income Tax Act defines a business.
-Consult Canada Revenue Agency (CRA) or further information.
+Consult the Canada Revenue Agency for further information.